Bloeckchengrafik/ftConvention2022/cpp/2_YourFirstApplication/2_MotorSwitchSwarm.md

 ---
-title: Motor & Switch Using The Swarm
+title: Use The Swarm
+parent: Your First Application
-parent: Writing C++ Applications
+grand_parent: Writing C++ Applications
-nav_order: 4
+nav_order: 1
 ---

-## Motor & Switch Using The Swarm
+## Use The Swarm

-[Motor & Switch](../2_MotorSwitch) was nice to show how a ftSwarm application is coded.
+[Your First Application](../1_MotorSwitch) was nice to show how a ftSwarm application is coded.
 But it was just a simple "one-controller-application".
 Now it's time to use the swarm.
 The application's idea is the same - control a motor by a switch.
 But in this application, switch and motor are connected to different controllers:

-- Use the setup of [Motor & Switch](../2_MotorSwitch).
+- Use the setup of [Your First Application](../1_MotorSwitch).
 - Add a second ftSwarm or ftSwarmControl device.
 - Connect a 9V power supply to your second device.
 - Move the motor to M2 of the new device.